cloudmesh-community/book/chapters/container/singularity/singularity.md

 Let's say you want to create a container with Ubuntu, but you may want to create variations on the configurations without having to repeat a long list of commands manually.
 First, we need our definitions file.
-Below is the contents of a definitions file which should suffice for our purposes.
+Given next is the contents of a definitions file which should suffice for our purposes.

 ```bash